 He ambles off as the band riffs for another couple of minutes.
 What does this strange combination of poems mean?
 A snow-flake satori in a field, and then a command to earnestly strive.
 Yes, this Longfellow is a strange cat, even here.

 My performance of Longfellow’s “Snow-Flakes” and part of “A Psalm of Life,” is available with the gadget below.
+Of if you are using a reader that doesn’t show the player gadget, this highlighted hyperlink will also play it.

 *In the course of the long influences that led me to doing this project, a local Iowa rock band of the late Sixties, “Emergency Broadcast System,” would open their 1968 sets with the singer speaking a good portion of Ginsberg’s “America” over the band riffing.